meshula/LabMidi/README.md

     passed in as either an MML string, or a file path.
 The version parsed is a restricted form of Modern MML, and not nearly as sophisticated as what mml2mid can currently process.

     class MidiSongPlayer
     Can play a single MidiSong.
 The class is initialized with a pointer to a MidiSong.
 The data in the MidiSong is not retained in any way, so after a MidiSongPlayer is instantiated it is fine to discard the MidiSong object.

     LabMidiUtil.h
     Contains various routines to convert between note names, note numbers, and frequency, as well as routines to fetch standard General MIDI names for instruments.

 Like ofxMidi, I'm thinking of using PGMidi <https://github.com/petegoodliffe/PGMidi> to implement the MidiIn and MidiOUt classes on iOS.

 Building
 --------
-Premake 4 is required to generate project and solution files.
-On OSX, type
-    premake4 xcode4
-in the root folder to generate xcode workspace and project files.
+CMake 3.10 or greater is required for building.
+Building in the usual way should work out of the box, as LabMidi has no external dependencies.

 Usage
 -----
 See the MidiApp source for examples of usage.

-Simply include the sources under src/LabMidi in your own project to use as a library.

 Note that MidiApp.cpp currently has hard coded paths to the midi sample files.
 You'll need to make sure you've set your working directory to the folder containing the resources folder.
 In XCode, under the Product menu, select Edit Schemes..., then the Options tab, then the target you want to run, and click the Use Custom Working Directory box.
 Fill in the path appropriately.

-Tested on OSX.
-Implementation for Windows and Linux in place, but not tested.

-premake file needs to be set up for multiple platforms.

-Pull requests welcome.

 License
 -------